ArmanHov2006/ai-study-assistant/README.md

 - ✅ Echo endpoint (test)
 - ✅ Claude API integration
 - ✅ Chat endpoint (send message, get AI response)
+- ✅ **Conversation memory** - Remembers previous messages in a session
 - ✅ Document upload (PDF and TXT files)
 - ✅ Document management (list, get, delete documents)
+- ✅ **RAG System** - Document chunking and smart retrieval
-- ✅ **Document Q&A** - Ask questions about uploaded documents
+- ✅ **Document Q&A** - Ask questions about uploaded documents (with smart chunking)
+- ✅ **Session management** - Multiple isolated conversation sessions
 - ✅ Comprehensive error handling

 ## 📝 API Endpoints

-## 📚 Document Q&A Feature
+## 📚 Document Q&A Feature with RAG

 ### How it works
-1. Upload a document (PDF or TXT) using `/upload`
+1. Upload a document (PDF or TXT) using `/upload` - document is automatically chunked
 2. Ask questions about it using `/chat` with `document_name` parameter
+3. System retrieves only relevant chunks (smart retrieval)
-3. Claude answers based on your document content
+4. Claude answers based on relevant document sections

+### RAG (Retrieval-Augmented Generation)
+The system uses RAG to efficiently handle large documents:
+- **Chunking**: Documents are split into 1000-character chunks with 200-character overlap
+- **Smart Retrieval**: Only the 3 most relevant chunks are sent to Claude based on your question
+- **Efficiency**: Saves tokens, reduces costs, and improves response speed
+- **Accuracy**: Focuses on relevant content, improving answer quality

 ### Example Workflow